Are you gearing up for your first Thanksgiving off-grid?

 This is an idea that comes from the Little House on the Prairie book series.
 When I think of a real off-grid Thanksgiving, I think of those who lived on the prairie and off-grid was their life.
 Then there was no such thing as on-grid or off-grid living.

-Basically, two years after they arrived there was a large draught.
-They had to survive on basically nothing besides meat, and they were starving to death because they had no fiber or veggies.
+Two years after they arrived there was a large draught.
+They had to survive on nothing besides meat, and they were starving to death because they had no fiber or veggies.
 There was a poem written about this experience and saying that if the pilgrims had only a few grains of corn they would have considered it a feast.

 7. Pop Your Corn